fidtechs/fidtechs/README.md

-- 👋 Hi, I’m @fidtechs
+- 👋 Hi, I’m NEUROFID
 - 👀 I’m interested in software assistance
 - 🌱 I’m currently learning in Arizona international college
 - 💞️ I’m looking to collaborate on web designing
-- 📫 How to reach me follow all social media platforms @fidetechs
+- 📫 How to reach me follow all social media platforms @neurofid
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...